w3c/vc-di-ecdsa-test-suite/README.md

 After adding the configuration file, both the localhost implementations and other implementations matching the test tag will be included in the test run.

-To specifically test only the localhost implementation, modify the test suite to filter implementations based on a specific tag in your local configuration file.

-For instance, if your `.localImplementationsConfig.cjs` configuration file looks like the one above, you can adjust the tag used in each test suite by modifying `./config/runner.json` to filter the implementations by `localhost` and other tags.

 ### Configuring the Tests
 These test suites use tags matched to implementations' endpoint tags in the tests.